Craig Braun: 1964–1971: Sound Packaging Corporation, Craig Braun Inc.

 Braun began his design career in 1964, working as a die cutter and printer.
 He invented the "gimmick" of using stickers on album cover shrink wrap to promote them, and started a merchandising company for promotions in record stores.
 He moved into album cover design shortly afterwards, despite having no design experience, when he was approached by London Records USA to make an album cover for American distribution.
 He learned album design by going to large stores and looking at as many album covers as possible, which also led him to realize that he had an opportunity to take the design format and do something out-of-the-ordinary with it.
 He started a new company, Album Graphics, in Chicago, and then a design studio on the West Coast.
-When early partnerships didn't work out, he started Sound Packaging Division (Sound Packaging Corporation).
+When early partnerships did not work out, he started Sound Packaging Division (Sound Packaging Corporation).
 The company did both designs and the construction of record packages; Braun gifted the designs to the bands in return for being hired to create them, which paid much better.

 He designed his first major cover when MGM Records approached him to assist Andy Warhol with the removable banana peel featured on the cover of The Velvet Underground & Nico; with his adhesive experience, Braun developed the materials used to create the cover.
 Warhol then became something of a mentor to Braun in the late 1960s.
 In 1970, he created the moving parts of the Zacron-designed packaging for Led Zeppelin III.

 In 1970 and 1971, Braun worked with Warhol to create the cover art for the Rolling Stones' album Sticky Fingers.
 When John Pasche faxed his design for the band's tongue and lips logo to Braun for the back cover, it had become grainy and had no color; Braun "slightly modified" the design to make it printworthy.
 He elongated the logo and added highlights, which is the version officially used.
 He had been told by Chess, the album's record producer, that Pasche was designing a logo for Mick Jagger, and demanded to use it on the cover design; his haste was the cause of the version he received being low-quality.
 In making the design printable, Braun took inspiration from an illustration by Alan Aldridge of a girl licking an ice pop with a "huge tongue", which was representing the Beatles' "Day Tripper" in The Beatles Illustrated Lyrics; he then worked with illustrator Walter Velez to combine the designs.
 Craig Braun, Inc. had a merchandise imprint, Rockreations, which licensed the logo for three years.